eugene-khyst/postgresql-event-sourcing/README.md

 required for optimistic concurrency control.

 PostgreSQL doesn't allow subscribing on changes, so the solution is Transactional outbox pattern.
-A service that uses a database inserts events into an *outbox* table as part of the local transaction.
+A service that uses a database inserts events into an outbox table as part of the local transaction.
 A separate Message Relay process publishes the events inserted into database to a message broker.

 ![Transactional outbox pattern](img/transactional-outbox-1.png)

-With event sourcing database model classical Transaction outbox pattern can be simplified.
-An * outbox* table is used to keep track of handled events.
-Outbox handler (aka *Message Relay* and *Polling Publisher*) processes new events by polling the database's *outbox* table.
+With event sourcing database model classical Transaction outbox pattern can be simplified even more.
+An outbox table is used to keep track of handled events.
+Outbox handler (aka Message Relay and Polling Publisher) processes new events by polling the database's outbox table.

 ![Simplified transactional outbox pattern](img/transactional-outbox-2.png)